dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-24-blogs_node_in_dirigible.md

 #### That was nice!
 Can I run Java maybe?

-Let assume that by some reason you would like to write a "function" module in Java programming language (e.g. with the newest GraalVM).
-In this case we will need a preliminary step, which have to compile the Java class before the execution.
+Let's assume that for some reason you would like to write a "function" module in the Java programming language (e.g. with the newest GraalVM).
+In this case we will need a preliminary step to compile the Java class before the execution.

 1. Create a project named **hello_java**
 2. Create a file named **Hello.java** with the following content: